applebee1558/ProtoSmasher-Docs/docs/Libraries/debug.md

 ```lua
 table<variant> debug.getconstants(Variant<int, function> f)
 ```
-Return's the constants of the given function.
-Function must be a lua function.
+Return's the constants of the given function. `f` must be a Lua function.

 ## Set Constant
 ```lua
 void debug.setconstant(function f, int index, variant val)
 ```
 Set's the constant at the given index for the given function.
-Index's are 1-based.
-Function must be a lua function.
+Index's are 1-based. `f` must be a Lua function.

 ## Upvalue ID
 ```lua
 userdata debug.upvalueid(function f, int n)
 ```
-Returns an unique identifier (as a light userdata) for the upvalue numbered n from the given function.
+Returns an unique identifier (as a light userdata) for the upvalue numbered `n` from the function `f`.
 These unique identifiers allow a program to check whether different closures share upvalues.
 Lua closures that share an upvalue (that is, that access a same external local variable) will return identical ids for those upvalue indices.

 ## Upvalue Join
 ```lua
 void debug.upvaluejoin(function f1, int n1, function f2, int n2)
 ```
-Make the n1-th upvalue of the Lua closure f1 refer to the n2-th upvalue of the Lua closure f2.
+Make the `n1`-th upvalue of the Lua closure `f1` refer to the `n2`-th upvalue of the Lua closure `f2`.

 ## Upvalue Name
 ```lua
 string debug.upvaluename(function f, int n)
 ```
-Returns the name for the upvalue numbered n from the given function.
+Returns the name for the upvalue numbered `n` from the given function.
 Will return an empty string on C closures.